 Also plain X-rays will allow your orthopedic surgeon to determine whether your arthritis pattern would be suitable for the mini knee should you eventually decide that surgery is for you.

 It is important to distinguish broadly between two types of arthritis: inflammatory arthritis (including rheumatoid arthritis lupus and others) and non-inflammatory arthritis (such as osteoarthritis).

 Although there is some level of inflammation present in all types of arthritis conditions that fall into the category of true inflammatory arthritis are often very well managed with a variety of medications and more treatments are coming out all the time.
 Individuals with rheumatoid arthritis and related conditions need to be evaluated and followed by a physician who specializes in those kinds of treatments called a rheumatologist.
 Excellent non-surgical treatments (including many new and effective drugs) are available for these patients; those treatments can delay (or avoid) the need for surgery and also help prevent the disease from affecting other joints.

-So-called non-inflammatory conditions including osteoarthritis (sometimes called degenerative joint disease) also sometimes respond to oral medications (either painkillers like Tylenol or non-steroidal anti-inflammatory drugs like aspirin ibuprofen celebrex or vioxx) but in many cases symptoms persist despite that type of treatment.
+So-called non-inflammatory conditions including osteoarthritis (sometimes called degenerative joint disease) also sometimes respond to oral medications (either painkillers like Tylenol or non-steroidal anti-inflammatory drugs like aspirin, ibuprofen, or celebrex) but in many cases symptoms persist despite that type of treatment.